smokerdog57/refactoring/README.md

 * Satisfies all of the preceding acceptance criteria plus the following code improvements:

   * Application's links all function correctly.
   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
   * Application's CSS file is properly commented.

+## Technologies used

+ * HTML
+ * CSS

-### Change Summary
+## Change Summary

  1. Refactored html code and css to improve readability, and sustainability.
  2. Refactored html and css to add semantic elements and inproved compliance with accessibility standards.
  3. Added missing link in nav section.
  4. Refactored classes to consolidate and remove unnecessary or redundant classes.

-### Resources
+## Resources

   1. https://www.w3schools.com/html/html5_semantic_elements.asp
   2. https://www.w3schools.com/accessibility/index.php

+## License

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.